 How to calculate sickness absence percentages

-To measure the amount of time lost to sickness absence within the business, complete the following steps:
+To measure the amount of time lost to sickness absence or absenteeism within the business, you can use the following absence formula:

 - Add up the total number of days that should have been worked (or hours for variable hours employees).

 - Work out the total number of days/hours lost to sickness absence.

 - Divide the number of days/hours lost by the number that should have been worked.

 - Multiply this result by 100 to calculate a sickness absence percentage.

 This can easily be done for an individual employee, for a team or department, or across the whole business.
 You may also want to do this for other forms of absence (including parental leave, compassionate leave etc.) to see how absence is affecting the organisation overall.

 The Bradford Factor

 Many businesses use the Bradford Factor to measure sickness absence rates across the organisation.
 This formula was developed in the 1980s to provide a benchmark measurement for absence, based on the idea that frequent short absences are more disruptive to a business than longer, less frequent absences.
 Read our guide to the Bradford Factor to find out more.

 How does your workplace sickness rate compare to the UK average?